Sonic-DE/sonic-interface-libraries/README.md

-# libplasma-sonic
+# sonic-libblaze

-Foundational libraries, components, and tools of the Plasma workspaces
+Foundational libraries, components, and tools of the Blaze workspaces

 ## Introduction
-libplasma provides the following:
+libblaze provides the following:
-- QML components that can be used by any Plasma shell
+- QML components that can be used by any Blaze shell
-- A C++ library: `libplasma` itself
+- A C++ library: `libblaze` itself
 - Script engines

 ## QML components